-Waiting weeks, months or even a whole tax season for IRS updates has not been uncommon for many filers.
+Waiting weeks, months or even a whole tax season for IRS updates has not been uncommon for many filers, especially those whose returns are pulled for further verification.
 Here’s how things are going this tax season and what you can expect.
 I have also linked to articles that may explain and help with certain delays.

 2023 IRS Tax Season Statistics – Returns Processed and Average Refund

-The average refund to date is $2,933, which is around $400 lower than last year at the same time.
+The average refund to date is around $2,900, which is around $300 lower than last year at the same time.

-There are still over 70 million more returns expected this tax season and refund delays are due to additional reviews the IRS is having to undertake for issues with tax returns or additional identity verification checks.
+There are still over 30 million more returns expected this tax season and refund delays are due to additional reviews and ID verification the IRS is having to undertake.

 Below is a table showing how long delays for certain tax filers, based on key filing items, could take this upcoming tax season beyond the standard IRS refund processing schedule.